atanas-rujinov/pygame-project/README.md

 -   Burn trash: Alongside bombs and apples, trash falls from the sky.
 The player can use the character's roboarm to burn the trash and earn additional points.
 -   Username and high score storage: The game saves players' usernames and their high scores in a file.
 This allows players to keep track of their progress and compete with others.
 -   Rank display: The game displays the player's rank based on their high score.
 Players can see how they compare to others who have played the game.
+-	The game does not feature any levels, power-ups or customizations, nor an online scoreboard

 ## Music